Seeds may not be among the most exciting foods, but they offer a lot of nutritional value.

 It is possible to eat pumpkin seeds raw, or roasting them is another popular way to eat them.
-Basting the seeds in a little butter, garlic powder, and salt works well.
+Basting the seeds in a bit of butter, garlic powder, and salt works well.

 10) Sesame Seeds

-Sesame seeds have flavor in abundance, and they’re one of the world’s most popular food seasonings.
+Sesame seeds have flavor in abundance, and they’re one of the world’s most popular ways to season food.

-In particular, numerous Asian dishes use either toasted sesame seeds or sesame oil like a spice to impart extra flavor to the recipe.
+In particular, numerous Asian dishes use either toasted sesame seeds or sesame oil as a spice to impart extra flavor to the recipe.
 Also, the seeds are a vital ingredient in tahini, which is a famous condiment/dip.

-Sesame seeds have a mild but flavorful nutty taste, and they also have a small hint of sweetness.
+Sesame seeds have a mild but flavorful nutty taste, and they also have a slight hint of sweetness.